helenclx/100-days-of-code/r1-log.md

 **Thoughts:** Although I had completed the cash register project in the legacy curriculum, for the new curriculum, I initially tried to write the cash register function of the project from scratch, but I was unable to get my code pass all the tests.

 Therefore, I decided to go back to my solution to the project in the legacy curriculum, revise and refactor the code so the output will be rendered on the web page.

+---

+### Day 69: 11 March 2024.
+Monday

+**Today's Progress:**
+- Finally completed the cash register certification project for freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum by finishing its CSS.
+- Started Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.
+Did Steps 1 to 18.

+**Thoughts:**
+- I am glad to finally finish the cash register certification project, and thus completing all certification projects for the JavaScript curriculum that were also available in the legacy curriculum.
+- Scrimba’s responsive desicourse serves as a refresher for my knowledge and skills about responsive design.